 Sydney’s Japanese food scene has always been alive and well, but right now it’s absolutely thriving.

-Whether you’re salivating over sashimi, searching for saké or needing nigiri, Sydney’s suburbs are peppered with authentic, new world and fusion-style Japanese restaurants to satiate your taste buds.
+Whether you’re salivating over sashimi, searching for saké or needing nigiri, Sydney’s inner-city suburbs are peppered with authentic, new world and fusion-style Japanese restaurants to satiate your taste buds.
 From Surry Hills to Potts Point and down the pebbled alleyways of the Rocks, here are ten of the best Japanese restaurants in Sydney.